Hindu Shahis: Inscriptions

+Archaeology

+Ruins of Hindu Shahi fortress at Odigram, also known as the fort of Raja Gira (corrupted from rajagadha, lit. 'royal seat').

 A. R. Rahman of the Quaid-i-Azam University and Ahmad Hasan Dani did rudimentary field surveys in the late 1960s.
 Afterwards, the Italian Archaeological Mission in Pakistan (IAMP) extensively surveyed the regions in and around Swat.
 In 1996, Khan and Meister obtained a license from Department of Archaeology for an "integrated study of Hindu-Śāhi sites"; excavation at Kafir-kot and field-surveys of the Salt Range were engaged in with aid from the University of Pennsylvania and the American Institute of Pakistan Studies.